Our Team

 Esther Sungeun Yoo, Director

-Esther Sungeun Yoo is the Director of the William S. Richardson School of Law Refugee and Immigration Law Clinic and a Visiting Assistant Faculty Specialist.
+Esther Sungeun Yoo is an Assistant Professor of Law and the Director of the University of Hawaiʻi at Mānoa William S. Richardson School of Law Refugee and Immigration Law Clinic.
 At Richardson, she teaches the Immigration Law and Immigration Clinic courses.

 Prior to joining the law school, Professor Yoo was the founding attorney for The Legal Clinic in Honolulu.
 She counseled and represented hundreds of low-income Hawai‘i immigrants in a wide range of immigration matters before the U.S. Citizenship and Immigration Services, the Executive Office of Immigration Review, the Board of Immigration Appeals, and the Ninth Circuit Court of Appeals.